Coffee blog

 Making ordinary water taste good for coffee

-When we try to make a good cup at home, we run into a huge number of details that can get in the way of making "that same coffee from a coffee shop" in our own kitchen or home coffee bar.
-I often asked myself what I was doing wrong and why the same coffee I enjoyed in a cafe tasted brighter there, while at home it came out flat, dull and not at all like the cup I wanted.
+When we try to make a delicious cup at home, we run into a huge number of obstacles and details that can get in the way of making "that same coffee, like in a coffee shop" in our own kitchen or home coffee bar.
+I often asked myself what I was doing wrong and why the exact same coffee I drank in a cafe tasted better and brighter there, while when I tried to repeat it at home, I ended up with a flat, dull cup that was nothing like it.

-I spent a lot of money upgrading equipment, buying new brewers and trying different recipes.
-In the end, I realized that many of those things had much less impact than I expected.
-From the beginning, I could have made my coffee taste better simply by paying more attention to the water I used for brewing.
+I spent a lot of money upgrading my equipment, buying new brewers, and trying a lot of recipes.
+In the end, I came to the conclusion that many of those things barely affect the result, and from the very beginning I could have made my coffee taste better simply by paying more attention to the water I was brewing with.

 Why water matters